9 Identifying spatial domains with unsupervised clustering

-In this section, we’ll be exploring the use of lisaClust
+In this section, we demonstrate how to use lisaClust

 # set parameters